 CASE-2: You’re running out of storage

-So Google saying, “To ensure that Google Maps users with any storage capacity can download and use offline areas when they need them most, we’ve added the ability to download your offline areas to an external SD card (if your device supports them) on Google Maps for Android.
+So Google says, “To ensure that Google Maps users with any storage capacity can download and use offline areas when they need them most, we’ve added the ability to download your offline areas to an external SD card (if your device supports them) on Google Maps for Android.
 Now you’ll never have to choose between snapping more food photos or the ability to navigate offline.”

 CASE-3: You just want someone else to do the driving